scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 # What’s next?

-With the final release of Scala 3.7.0, the first patch version—Scala 3.7.0-RC1—has already been made available.
+With the final release of Scala 3.7.0, the first patch version—Scala 3.7.1-RC1—has already been made available.
 This release includes additional fixes and improvements introduced after the branch cutoff.

-Looking ahead, you can expect two more patch releases before Scala 3.8, which is scheduled for release in September this year.
-The goal for Scala 3.8 is to be the last minor version before the next Long-Term Support (LTS) release, Scala 3.9, which is planned for early next year.
+Looking ahead, you can expect at least two more patch releases before Scala 3.8, which is scheduled for September 2025.
+The goal for Scala 3.8 is to be the last minor version before the next Long-Term Support (LTS) release, Scala 3.9, which is planned for early 2026.

 The Scala compiler team aims to finalize all major changes in 3.8, followed by a soft feature freeze and a stabilization period.
 This ensures a smooth transition for users and maximizes the stability of the compiler and tooling ecosystem ahead of the LTS release.